 I’d managed it all until last weekend when feeling poorly, I popped in the local bakery and bought a (super tasty) loaf.
 I figured that over the course of a year, the odd slip up is allowed, provided I buy local and handmade.

 My locally purchased loaf and homemade mantra got me thinking about handmade items in my life and the potential in every day objects.
 My creative side was drawn to my oversized collection of jam jars and random boxes, igniting the possibility of yet more craft projects.

 Not everyone appreciates the time, effort and love that goes into handmade items (maybe even bread kneading can be an art!), but I love nothing more than gifting and receiving handmade.
-Even the treats from my Macaron Love post made their way to a fellow crafter and dear Twitter friend @Mukkaunit last week.

 If you like to buy local and share my love of handmade, why not support UK Handmade’s Buy Handmade Campaign?

 Do you buy handmade?
 Are you a maker?
 I would love to hear your thoughts and ideas!